mbornet-hl/rpn/README.md

 This RPN interpreter is written in C.

-It has been modularized so that it can use dynamic libraries such as :
+It has been modularized so that it can use dynamic libraries (plug-ins) such as :
 - core (core functions)
 - math (mathematical functions)
 - stats (statistical functions)
 - strings (strings manipulation functions)
 - system (system functions)
 - json (JSON output functions)
-- ai (artficial intelligence functions : MNIST manipulation currently)
+- ai (artificial intelligence functions : MNIST manipulation currently)

-These modules contain 112 different operators and 315 different definitions of these operators (see catalog below).
+These modules currently contain 112 different operators and 315 different definitions of these operators (see catalog below).
 And there are more to come ...

 This program manipulates various element types :